 Your client may have Family Law issues when they come to see you about a family violence matter.
 This training will provide you with tools to identify family law issues (including urgent issues) and make appropriate legal referrals.

-Gain a deep understanding of child protection legislation and process, including how to achieve safe, workable and child-focused parenting and care arrangements.
+Gain an understanding of child protection legislation and process, including how best to work with clients to promote safe, workable and child-focused parenting and care arrangements.

-Understand the family violence intervention order process including conditions and breaches.
-Develop practical tips for providing trauma-informed support and legal assistance to victim survivors of family violence.
-Learn to identify family violence risk, relevant referral pathways, and strategies for sensitive engagement.
+For Lawyers not working specifically in family violence.
+Understand family violence intervention orders and develop practical tips for providing trauma-informed assistance to victim survivors of family violence.
+Learn to identify when family violence may matter to the legal assistance you provide, and strategies for sensitive engagement.

 Restrictive conditions of migration visas make it difficult for women who are experiencing family violence to leave their partner or seek help.
 Gain the tools to identify legal support required for women on temporary visas.